2015 IT Salary Survey

 IT Positions in Demand

 In the short term it looks like companies are looking to hire IT staff, contractors and consultants.
+For the first time in several months the IT Job Market looks stong.

 Based on Janco's interviews and survey data the following positions are in high demand.